cyberpoul/Check-my-bots/README.md

 - Filters high-risk vulnerabilities using CVSS scores and relevant keywords.
 - Excludes noise from CMS platforms like WordPress, Joomla, etc.
-- Real-time detection of newly published CVE
+- Daily retrieval of newly published CVEs.
 - Posts detailed alerts in a Discord channel with CVE links, severity, weaknesses, and references.

 👉 [Join the discord server to see Tchaleyvi in action](https://discord.gg/buJK2YcrNh)